Skip to Content

 Austin winters, feel more like fall and not surprisingly butternut squash is still plentiful here locally.
 This smoked butternut squash is good practice for the fall football season, as this recipe will be added to the tailgating menu.
 Hey, I'm a Texan so it's never too early to be planning for football.

 Smoking is not an everyday thing for me, so whenever I crank up the smoker I aim for maximum efficiency and smoke as much as I can at one time.
-This particular day I was cooking Jerk Chicken Leg Quarters and decided smoked butternut squash would be a good idea for future consumption.
+This particular day I was cooking jerk chicken and decided smoked butternut squash would be a good idea for future consumption.

 I had never smoked butternut squash but cook a lot of squash including roasted acorn.
 Before but figured the squash had several things going for it including density and a flavor profile that pairs well with applewood smoke.